 So I know first hand about this one.

-Somehow, someway, I sat in a piece of chocolate that smushed into our beautiful leather chair.
+Somehow, I sat in a piece of chocolate that smushed into our beautiful leather chair.
 I'm still blaming my kids for this one.

 I kept dabbing with the soap.
 Ultimately, it didn't entirely remove the stain, and I probably rubbed it too hard, but the chocolate basically blended in with the leather.